S4J-DEV/S4J-SRC/changes/about.md

 SearchForJohn supports [OpenSearch].
 For more information on changing your default search engine, see your browser's documentation:

-- [Firefox]
+- [Firefox] - Behind the link, you will also find some useful instructions for Firefox.
 - [Microsoft Edge] - Behind the link, you will also find some useful instructions for Chrome and Safari.
-- [Chromium]- based browsers only add websites that the user navigates to without a path.
+- [Chromium] - based browsers only add websites that the user navigates to without a path.

 ## How does it work?